 - Price: $150–$190 depending on retailer

-Durability: after 42 miles we noted only superficial scuffs on leather and intact stitching; however several reviewers and some longer-term users report wear after heavy seasons, so long-term ruggedness depends on use.
-Overall the Ridge Flex balanced flexibility and protection for wide-foot hikers who want to move quickly across mixed terrain.
+Overall the Keen Ridge Flex balanced flexibility and protection for wide-foot hikers who want to move quickly across mixed terrain.

 The bellows flex piece across the instep is a polarizing design — some hikers feel it against the top of the foot and it can abrade thin socks.
 Also, while comfortable for long day mileage, the Ridge Flex isn’t the stiffest choice for heavy-pack, multi-day bushwhacks.